paulagambus/paulagambus/README.md

 🎓 My Bachelor's Thesis involved creating a Python algorithm (Pytorch with MONAI library) to segment spinal cord lesions in Multiple Sclerosis patients from DIR sequences in collaboration with La Vall d'Hebron's neuroradiology department.

-💞️ I'm seeking opportunities to collaborate with technical and clinical researchers and contribute my skills and enthusiasm to a team.

 📫 Feel free to reach out to me!
 Looking forward to connecting and learning more about you.